jperry808/jperry808.io/projects/computerstore.md

 ---
 <img class="img-fluid" src="../img/computerstore project.png">

+**Project Overview**
 This project was created as a way to demonstrate proficiency in object oriented programming in Java.
-Some things that we had to implement for this assignment are input verification, throwing exceptions, and having the code continue despite any errors or faulty input.
+Some things that had to be implemented for this assignment include: input verification, throwing exceptions, and having the code continue despite any errors or faulty input.

+**Technical Challenges and Learning**
-While the project in itself was not relatively hard, the hardships came in all the tiny errors we had to be wary of and make sure that our code catches the errors or does not allow them.
+While the project in itself was not relatively hard, the hardships came in all the tiny errors I had to be wary of and make sure that the program catches the errors or does not allow them.

 Some of the input validation included:
 - Barcode must be from 10001 - 99999